precice/nix-packages/README.md

 ## Getting Started

-To build the precice-vm, the Nix binary is required.
+To build the preCICE VM, the Nix binary is required.
 We provide a [setup script](./setup.sh) to get the Nix package manager if it is not already available.
 After that, you can use Nix to build the preCICE VM image, either as a bootable iso file, a qemu start script or a Vagrant VirtualBox VM image.